Small Business Funding

 Speed and paperwork

 The biggest difference is time.
 A bank loan can mean in-person visits, a thick document package, and a multi-week wait.
-An online lender typically runs a short digital application, connects to or reads a few months of bank statements, and decides in hours to a couple of days.
+An online funder typically runs a short digital application, connects to or reads a few months of bank statements, and decides in hours to a couple of days.

 For an owner who needs to cover payroll, grab an inventory deal, or fix a broken oven, that speed gap is often the whole decision.